Chair Yoga Poses

 A great way to lower stress and improve overall physical health is through chair yoga.
 You can work on it in your local studio or in the comfortable surroundings of your home.
 Everybody can find their favorite yoga style in the comfort of their own home.

-More than just a modified exercise, chair yoga is an activity that encourages self-care, understanding, and involvement in a very practical manner.
+Chair yoga is a practice that promotes awareness, presence, and self-care in a very approachable way; it’s more than just a modified form of workout.
 Try beginning with three to five poses per day and working your way up from there, whether you’re easing into movement or looking for a long-term, healthy routine.
 Your energy, mood, and body can all undergo significant changes with only a few minutes of mindful movement.

 FAQ: